Sathvik-Rao/ClipCascade/README.md

 ## 🛠️ TODO

 Here are some planned features and improvements for future releases of ClipCascade:
+- **Apple macOS and iOS Support:** Develop and release versions of ClipCascade for macOS and iOS to enhance cross-platform accessibility.
 - **Windows Publishing:** Publish the Windows application to improve accessibility.
 - **Android on Play Store:** Release the Android application on the Google Play Store for easier installation and updates.